christiaanderidder/brink-renovent-hru/README.md

 - [Case](https://www.elecrow.com/enclosure-for-ebus-adapter-shield-v5.html)

 The [getting started](https://adapter.ebusd.eu/v5/steps.en.html) guide on the eBUSd adapter site provide step by step instructions on how to configure the board.

-### Brink Home eModule
-The easiest way to interact with the Brink HRU over eBUS would be to install a Brink Home eModule.
-This device connects the Brink HRU to a cloud-based service allowing you to control your device.
-A Home Assistant [integration](https://github.com/samuolis/brink) exists, but requires cloud connectivity.
-In this guide we will focus on a fully local solution that does not require internet connectivity, therefore the Brink Home eModule will not be regarded.

 ### eBUSd
 To parse the messages from eBUS and forward them to your home automation software, you will need to configure and run an instance of [eBUSd](https://ebusd.eu/).
 I chose to run eBUSd in docker, using [the configuration](ebusd/docker-compose.yaml) in this repository.
 More information on how eBUSd configurations work can be found